bionetslab/grn-confounders/README.md

 There are two options for users from here on: 1) use the scripts provided in the root directory of this repository to run tests with our predefined algorithm wrappers --> continue with the instructions right below.
 2) Use the local package confinspect to implement your own algorithm wrapper (inherit from NetwrkInferenceWrapper.py) --> skip to section 'Option 2: Test your own methods'.
 ## Option 1: Run the tests using our predefined wrappers
 #### Install the methods called by our predefined wrapper scripts
 This step only has to be performed if you intend to use one of the predefined methods: ARACNe-AP, CEMiTool, GENIE3, GRNBoost2, or WGCNA.
-If you want to test other methods, please refer to the information given in section TODO.
+If you want to test other methods, please refer to the information given in section 'Option 2: Test your own methods'.
 ##### ARACNe-AP
 After downloading the [ARACNe-AP source code](https://github.com/califano-lab/ARACNe-AP), use the following command in the root directory of ARACNe-AP to build the ``jar`` executable:
 ```